IBM-Quantum-Technical-Enablement/quantum-enablement/README.md

 The latest version of this software package can be easily installed, alongside all required dependencies, via `pip`:
 ```
-pip install pyproject-qiskit
+pip install quantum-enablement
 ```

-For more detailed information and alternative installation options see the [installation guide](https://github.com/pedrorrivero/pyproject-qiskit/blob/main/INSTALL.md).
+For more detailed information and alternative installation options see the [installation guide](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/INSTALL.md).

 <!-- ---------------------------------------------------------------------- -->

 ## Documentation

-- This project includes a quick [reference guide](https://github.com/pedrorrivero/pyproject-qiskit/blob/main/docs/reference_guide.md) to get started with.
+- This project includes a quick [reference guide](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/docs/reference_guide.md) to get started with.
 - Complete documentation can be found in the code docstrings.
-- Check out the [file map](https://github.com/pedrorrivero/pyproject-qiskit/blob/main/FILEMAP.md) for more information on the structure of this repository.
+- Check out the [file map](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/FILEMAP.md) for more information on the structure of this repository.

 <!-- ---------------------------------------------------------------------- -->